open main page here with limited thumbnails

 Meranti is a common name applied commercially to four groups of species from the genus Shorea, grown most commonly in Malaysia, Indonesia, and the Philippines.
-There are thousands of common names for various species from the genus Shorea.
+There are thousands of common names for the at least 135 various species from the genus Shorea that use this common name among others.
 The four groups are "light red", "dark red", "yellow", and "white".
-I will put in more information at some point.
+Then to compound the confusion, there are ANOTHER 25 or so species from at least 9 unrealted genera that ALSO use the common name meranti.
+SO ... this name is approximately equivalent to saying "yep, it sure is some kind of wood all right".

 plank and end grain --- this piece was sent in by Wade Whitbeck for ID and I'm sure it's one of the shorea species that is sold as meranti, although I have not idea which meranti group it goes in.